 No. Individuals in fellowship and research associate-level positions are not eligible for the CSDA competition.

 The foundation will consider requests for such exceptions on a case-by-case basis.
 There are no guarantees that exceptions will be granted.
-Contact email@example.com to discuss your specific case and provide a biographical sketch to help evaluate your request.
+All eligibility criteria exception requests must be submitted to email@example.com by October 3, 2014.
+Interested applicants must submit a clear, brief justification for the exception request together with their biographical sketch.
+Requests missing a biographical sketch will not be considered.

 Are acting assistant professors or adjunct assistant professors eligible for this award?